 The Statistical Center for HIV & AIDS Research and Prevention (SCHARP) at the Fred Hutchinson Cancer Research Center (Fred Hutch) created the Atlas Science Portal to serve as a data integration and operational hub for multiple HIV research networks.
 These include the HIV Vaccine Trials Network (HVTN), the Center for AIDS Vaccine Discovery (CAVD), the HIV Prevention Trials Network (HPTN), and the Microbicide Trials Network (MTN).

 Atlas helps these networks gain a wider view of their projects by bringing together disparate sources and types of information, opening the door to novel scientific insights and smoother operations.
 Teams use Atlas to pre-empt data integration challenges and collect better data from the get-go through data annotation, standardization, QC, and review during data acquisition.
 The system also facilitates collaboration, helping these networks leverage distributed perspectives and specialized expertise.

-As of early 2014, Atlas includes over 1600 active users, contains tens of thousands of assay runs, and records over a million specimen vial transfers.
+As of early 2014, Atlas included over 1600 active users, contained tens of thousands of assay runs, and recorded over a million specimen vial transfers.

 2012 User Conference Presentation

 LabKey Server: An open source platform for scientific data integration, analysis and collaboration (BMC Bioinformatics 2011)

 LabKey Server NAb: A tool for analyzing, visualizing and sharing results from neutralizing antibody assays (BMC Immunology 2012)